 Technology has made even the youngest students digitally savvy.
 If you have access to a computer or tablet and a printer, have your students type their kindergarten sight words and print them out.

 Kids love working in word processing programs and learning how to type.
-They can print the words out in different colors, fonts, and sizes.
-Use the sight words that they printed out to decorate the room or as part of their reading folder.
+They can print the words in different colors, fonts, and sizes.
+Use the sight words they printed to decorate the room or as part of their reading folder.

-If you minimize the size of the page, you could even use their printed words as Kindergarten sight word flashcards!
+If you minimize the page size, you could even use their printed words as Kindergarten sight word flashcards!

 Learning sight words are important, but kids need to learn how to identify those words in sentences.

-For early readers, being able to pick out kindergarten sight words in sentences means that they have a complete understanding of the word.
+For early readers, being able to pick out kindergarten sight words in sentences means they have a complete understanding of the word.

-Not only can they trace and write the word, but they are then able to pick it out amidst other words.
+Not only can they trace and write the word, but they can pick it out amidst other words.
 This is an important skill as they continue to develop their reading abilities.

 One way to help kids identify their sight words in sentences is to play a modified version of I Spy.
 Instead of looking for objects, they are tasked with finding sight words.
 Give them a highlighter or highlighter tape to cover the word once they have found it.

 Since kindergarteners have a limited reading vocabulary, make the sentences as uncomplicated as possible.
-Even three-word sentences give students the opportunity to practice finding and identifying sight words.
+Even three-word sentences allow students to practice finding and identifying sight words.
 If you want to make it more challenging, add a couple of sight words in each sentence!

 Kindergarten sight words are basic words that are seen the most frequently in grade-level books.
-Many of the words are hard to illustrate, because of their simplicity.
-One way to create flashcards of kindergarten sight words with pictures is to have students decorate them or come up with an illustration that helps them remember the word.
+Many of the words are hard to illustrate because of their simplicity.
+One way to create flashcards of kindergarten sight words with pictures is to have students decorate them or create an illustration that helps them remember the word.